 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-Please share this information with all others who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools and businesses).
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
-For more information, please contact Regina Clinton, Mgr, at (580) 924-8517, P. O. Box 119, Mead, OK 73449.
-This notice is sent to you Bryan Co.
-R.W.D. #2, PWSID #OK1010604, NOV#: P-1010604-17-2 on September 29, 2017.
+For further information, please contact Mgr Regina Clinton at (580) 924-8517 or P. O. Box 119, Mead, OK 73449.
+This notice is sent to you by Bryan Co.
+R.W.D. #2, PWSID #OK1010604, Consent Order, Case #16-036 on September 30, 2020